Recycling - what makes sense, how does it work, what are the benefits? - NIKIN EU

 Recycling is good, doing without is better

-It's a similar story with plastic.
+The situation is similar with plastic.
 Plastic waste is a serious problem because plastic does not decompose.
-Instead, it is ground into finer and finer components.
-At some point it ends up as microplastic in the food chain - and also on our plates.
-In view of the flood of plastic waste, recycling of plastic is of course imperative.
-But it would be even more important to do without plastic as far as possible.
+Instead, it is ground into ever finer components.
+At some point, it ends up as microplastic in the food chain - and on our plates.
+In view of the flood of plastic waste, recycling plastic is of course essential.
+But it would be even more important to avoid plastic as much as possible.
 There are always alternatives.
-Quite simply, replace plastic bags with cloth bags - always and as a matter of principle.
+Simply replace plastic bags with cloth bags - always and in principle.
 And to stop using plastic products in the home and office.
-Disposable dishes and plastic forks don't have to be, there are inexpensive equivalents made of glass or porcelain - of course they have to be washed and can't simply be collected or thrown away after the children's birthday party or the party.
-But let's be honest, isn't the environment we leave our children worth a little effort?
+Disposable crockery and plastic forks don't have to be, there are inexpensive equivalents made of glass or porcelain - of course they have to be washed and can't simply be collected or thrown away after the children's birthday party or the party.
+But let's be honest, isn't the environment we leave behind for our children worth a little effort?

-Admittedly, it is sometimes a bit more of a hassle to look for drinks in returnable glass bottles than simply buying a PET bottle of Fanta or Coke.
+Admittedly, it can be a bit more of a hassle to look for drinks in returnable glass bottles than to simply buy a PET bottle of Fanta or Coke.
 Nevertheless, they do exist - and the taste is better.
-Better, too, than tin cans, which are also recycled but are not really necessary.
+And better than tin cans, which are also recycled but are not really necessary.

-We recommend simply living an experiment for a week: produce as little waste as possible, and then recycle it if possible.
-Waste glass and scrap metal are allowed, recycled paper at least for the toilet as well, plastic is a no-go!
-Where do we end up then?
+We recommend that you simply live an experiment for a week: produce as little waste as possible and, if possible, recycle it.
+Old glass and scrap metal are allowed, recycled paper at least for the toilet too, plastic is a no-go!
+So where do we end up?

-If you want to eat a lot of fresh food, the best place to go without elaborate packaging and especially plastic is the market, not only for fruit and vegetables, but also for meat and fish.
+If you eat a lot of fresh food, the best place to go is the market - not only for fruit and vegetables, but also for meat and fish.
 Here you may even be allowed to bring your own packaging materials and thus avoid packaging waste.

 Throw away less, live better

-The great and valuable thing about an experiment like this is that it opens our eyes to how much waste we accept cheaply every day.
-And of course you experience shopping, cooking and eating much more consciously if you do without pre-packaged food.
+The great and valuable thing about such an experiment is that it opens our eyes to how much waste we cheaply accept on a daily basis.
+And of course you experience shopping, cooking and eating much more consciously if you avoid pre-packaged food.
 That alone is enough to give it a try.
 But the biggest plus point is that you enjoy more - and with a clear conscience.
 And the little bit of waste that still accumulates?
-It can go into the compost!
+Can go in the compost!

 Back to the blog